bondzai/streamline/readme.md

-# Streamline SSE
+# Streamline

-**Streamline SSE** is a robust demo application that showcases a real-time event streaming server built using the Fiber framework and `net/http`.
+**Streamline** is a robust demo application that showcases a real-time event streaming server built using the Fiber framework and `net/http`.
 This demo is designed to demonstrate efficient handling of Server-Sent Events (SSE) and resource management, ensuring that resources are properly cleaned up after a client disconnects.

 ## Key Features